ValRCS/RCS_Data_Analysis_Python_09_2019/Machine_Learning_Intro/README.md

 ## What exactly is machine learning?

+### Short definition
+Machine learning is the science of getting computers to act without being explicitly programmed.
+- from Stanford Machine Learning course on Coursera

+### Dry definition from SAS
+Machine learning is a method of data analysis that automates analytical model building.
+It is a branch of artificial intelligence based on the idea that systems can learn from data, identify patterns and make decisions with minimal human intervention.

 ## AI vs ML

 Artificial Intelligence is the broader concept of machines being able to carry out tasks in a way that we would consider “smart”.